 You need the proper maintenance of your tools if you want them to last – it’s that simple.
-By proper maintenance, I mean regular cleaning, servicing after a while and proper storage.
+By proper maintenance, I mean regular cleaning, servicing after a while, and proper storage.
 Without these, no matter how expensive a tool is, it won’t last.

 The same goes for a hedge trimmer.
-Getting the best hedge trimmer or the most expensive one isn’t enough to consistently get the desired cutting performance out of it.
+Getting the suitable hedge trimmer or the most expensive one isn’t enough to consistently get the desired cutting performance out of it.
 Maintaining it properly is also crucial.

 The components of it, such as motor, blades, air filter, the grips, need regular attention.
 These tasks are not daunting, but you need to be consistent with them.